AeroSurvey/RenogyMQTT/README.md

 Example: `--name renogy-solar-controller`

-#### slave address

-The Modbus slave address for the charge controller.
-This can be found using the `find_USB_parameters.py` script.
-Defaults to 1 if not specified.

-Example: `--slave-address 1`

-#### device address

-The path to the serial port for communication with the charge controller.
-This can be found using the `find_USB_parameters.py` script.

-Example: `--device-address /dev/ttyUSB0`

 #### publish frequency

 The frequency in seconds at which data will be published to the MQTT broker.
 Defaults to 60 seconds if not specified.